Skip to content

 Monitoring

-• Use the Datadog agent to monitor for creation of new usermode_helper programs via writes to known locations, in this case /proc/sys/kernel_core_pattern.
+• Use the Datadog agent to monitor for creation of new usermode_helper programs via writes to known locations, in this case /proc/sys/kernel/core_pattern.

 Implement security policies